Writing a DMP for a grant application

 You can contact the Research Data Manager, via email or by booking a consultation, at any stage if you require advice and support in writing your data management plan.

-The guide Writing a Data Management Plan for a Grant Application (docx) focuses on general principles, and provides information about University policies and services.
+The guide Writing a Data Management Plan for a Grant Application (pdf) focuses on general principles, and provides information about University policies and services.
 Guidance on writing DMPs for selected funders is provided below.

 Funders' DMP requirements and guides

 If you are applying for funding from one of the major funders, you should write your DMP following the format/structure specified by the funder, and using the funder's template where one is provided.
 A number of UK funders' data management plan requirements are listed by the Digital Curation Centre (DCC).